lpic2book/src/docs/lpic2.208.1.md

 program-specific directory.
 The executable program manually loads the DSO at run-time into its address space via `dlopen()`.

-How to run Apache-SSL as a shareable (DSO) module: Install the appropriate package:
+How to run Apache-SSL as a shareable (DSO) module: First of all, install the appropriate package:

         packagemanager installcommand modulename

 Depending on your distribution, the configuration file(s) might or might not have been adjusted accordingly.
-Always check for the existence of a LoadModule line in one of the configuration files: Apachelibssl.so
+Always check for the existence of a `LoadModule` line in one of the configuration files:

         LoadModule apache_ssl_module modules/libssl.so